Italian Osteria Scene, Girl Welcoming a Person Entering

-Italian Osteria Scene, Girl welcoming a Person entering (Italiensk osteriscene.
+Italian Osteria Scene, Girl Welcoming a Person Entering (Italiensk osteriscene.
 Pige, der byder den indtrædende velkommen) is an 1847 oil on canvas painting by Wilhelm Marstrand, now in the collection of the Ny Carlsberg Glyptotek in Copenhagen.
 The painting served as inspiration for Carl Bloch's In a Roman Osteria (1866, Danish National Gallery).

 History

 Marstrand arrived in Rome in 1836 and stayed until 1840.
 In 1845–49. he returned to Italy.
 He painted the Italian osteria scene in 1847.
 The painting was acquired by Jacob Scavenius.
 On 14 December 1894, it was sold as part of an auction of Scavenius' estate.
 The buyer was Carl Jacobsen and the painting was subsequently included in the collection of the Ny Carlsberg Glyptotek.

 Description

 The painting depicts two young Italian women and their sleeping chaperone mother seated at a table in an osteria.
 One of the girls is raising her glass and making eye contact to welcome another person entering the restaurant.
 Her sister has her back turned at the viewer but is looking across her left shoulder to see who is entering and is also making eye contact with the viewer.
+Both young women also have their corset straps slipping from their shoulders.